Crompulence/CPL_APP_OPENFOAM/README.md

     echo "/path/to/openfoam/directory/" > CODE_INST_DIR

-Note that the folder in this directory is expected to be called OpenFOAM-3.0.1.
+Note that the folder in this directory is expected to be called OpenFOAM-v2106 Currently supported OpenFOAM versions include v2106, v2112 and previously 3.0.1.
+In addition, a version using [Foam-extend](https://github.com/FoamScience/CPL_FoamExtend) has been developed.
-This is the currently supported OpenFOAM version.

 Now, to build the various solvers, it may be as simple as,